Publishing with a purpose

 Bristol University Press, its imprint Policy Press and the University of Bristol (owner of the Presses) take your privacy seriously and are fully committed to handling the information you provide to us securely and responsibly.
 This policy sets out how and why we collect data from you and how we process it.

 - Information that we collect from you and your use of this site;

 - How we handle the data submitted by you

 1. Information that we collect from you and your use of this site

 When you provide data to Bristol University Press and its imprint Policy Press, you may be asked to provide certain information about yourself, including your name and contact details.
 There will be areas of our sites that will require you to provide certain information before you are able to use or access them.

 1.1 Information you give us

 We receive and save any information you provide.
 Examples include when you register, place an order, pay, join our mailing lists, order an inspection copy, submit a book proposal or journal article or communicate with us for any other reason.
 This information may include your contact details including home and/or work address and telephone number, your institution and details of courses you teach on, your email address and your mailing preferences.
-If you provide credit card details, we do not save these on our servers: see Para 3.2 for more information about this.
+If you provide credit card details, we do not save these on our servers: see Section 3 for more information about this.

 You can choose not to provide information, although it may be needed to use some services.